sf-wdi-14/notes/lectures/week-10/_3_wednesday/dusk/directives.md

 # Link
 Directives usually serve three main purposes:

-1. DRY up your Angular code and make it re-usable
+1. DRY up your Angular code and make it reusable
 2. Make your HTML more semantic and meaningful
 3. DOM-manipulation (hard without directives)